 According to Verizon’s 2021 Data Breach Investigations Report, 85% of breaches involved the human element, while social engineering was an integral part of 35% of those incidents.
 Despite its prevalence, social engineering can be difficult to distill into a single formula.

 From phishing emails and vishing attacks where an urgent and official-sounding message convinces victims to act quickly to physical tailgating attacks that rely on trust to gain physical access to a building, they can all start with social engineering.

-- Vishing: urgent voice mails convince victims they need to act quickly to protect themselves from arrest or other risk.
+In this scenario, cyber criminals will leave urgent voicemails to convince victims they need to act quickly to protect themselves from arrest or another risk.
+Banks, government agencies, and law enforcement agencies are commonly impersonated personas in vishing scams.

 Traditionally, companies have focused on the technical aspects of cybersecurity – but now it’s time to take a people-centric approach to cyber security awareness.